Is Your Faith Being Tested By Negative Thoughts?

-I have over 30 years of experience helping people from all walks of life in their struggle to find hope and to heal.
-In addition to extensive clinical experience, I am also an active member of the American Association of Christian Counselors, and am a member of the Vineyard Church of Davenport.
-I understand that life is hard and we all feel down occasionally, but there are times when we truly need help and support to navigate difficult feelings and challenging issues.
-With support and guidance for your mind, body and spirit, you can find balance, and again enjoy a more connected and fulfilling life.
+I am here to help with over 30 years of experience working with people from all walks of life in their struggle to find hope and to heal.
+In addition to extensive clinical experience, I am also an active member of the American Association of Christian Counselors and am an active member of my local Church in Davenport.
+I understand that life is hard and we all feel down occasionally, but there are times when we truly need help and support to navigate difficult feelings and challenging.
+With support and guidance for your mind, body, and spirit, you can find balance and again enjoy a more connected and fulfilling life.

 Although you are struggling, you may have some lingering questions or reservations about counseling for Christians…